open-education-hub/operating-systems/content/chapters/io/lab/content/file-handlers.md

 OS Rullz!
 ```

-But how does `cat` actually "reach" to the file, then read its contents, then print them to standard output?
+But how does `cat` actually "reach" the file, then read its contents, then print them to standard output?
 This is part of what we're going to learn.

 ## Reaching the File